Suwa Taisha Shrine 諏訪大社

-Buddhism never caught on in Suwa the way it did throughout much of Japan, and Suwa's unique culture and brand of Shinto with its splendid festivals is one result.
-A visit to Suwa-taisha can feel like entering the mists of Japan's deep past.
-All of the four Suwa-taisha Shrines have unique layouts and atmospheres.
+Buddhism never caught on in Suwa the way it did throughout much of Japan, and Suwa's unique culture and splendid Shinto festivals are one result.
+A visit to Suwa Taisha can feel like entering the mists of Japan's deep past.
+All of the four Suwa Taisha shrines have unique layouts and atmospheres.

-Honmiya Shrine is the largest complex; for many Japanese, when they speak of Suwa-taisha Shrine, this is the structure they are referring to.
+Honmiya Shrine is the largest complex; for many Japanese, when they speak of Suwa Taisha Shrine, this is the structure they are referring to.
 This shrine holds a variety of essential rituals throughout the year.
 Many are shrouded in secrecy and are off-limits to the public.
-However, compared to the other Suwa shrines, there's a good chance you'll encounter Shinto priests and miko (shrine maidens) performing their daily duties.
-Ceremonies for the benefit of shrine patrons are also common and involve flutes, drums, and chanting.
+However, compared to the other Suwa Taisha shrines, there's a good chance you'll encounter Shinto priests and miko (shrine maidens) performing their daily duties.
+Ceremonies for the benefit of shrine patrons are also common and involve flutes, drums and chanting.